-This allows the administrative user to define restrictions on authentication data like the minimum length of the password, checking the password against entries in a dictionary as well as the maximum life time of a password, the number of unsuccessful login attempts allowed before the account is locked (IA1.5).
-Those restrictions are stored in the file /etc/login.defs, /etc/shadow and in the PAM configuration.
+This allows the administrative user to define restrictions on authentication data like the delay before another authentication attempt can be done, the minimum length of the password, checking the password against entries in a dictionary as well as the maximum life time of a password, the number of unsuccessful login attempts allowed before the account is locked (IA1.5).
+Those restrictions are stored in the file /etc/login.defs.
 The administrative user can use those parameters to define a password policy such that the passwords satisfy the requirements defined in FIA\SOS.1.